Ben-Kincaid/indeps/README.md

 ## Usage (as a CLI utility)

-Indeps can be used a CLI utility to visualize the dependencies defined within any `yarn.lock` file - even if it is not inside a specific project.
+indeps can be used a CLI utility to visualize the dependencies defined within any `yarn.lock` file - even if it is not inside a specific project.

-If the package was installed globally, you can simply run `indeps` within any project directory with a valid lockfile & `package.json` file.
+If the package was installed globally, you can simply run **indeps** within any project directory with a valid lockfile & `package.json` file.
 Alternatively, you can specify the files you want to be used for the visualization through the `--lock`(`-l`) and `--pkg` flags:

 ```bash
 # Can use either a path relative to your current directory